DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Method

 \subsection{Implementation Details}

 We use the training protocol of ~\cite{torch-ddm,Ho2020DDPM} to train our DDM model.
 We optimize the DDM for 650,000 steps with batch size 32 on 1 GPU.

 We use the torch-ngp~\cite{torch-ngp} implementation of Instant NGP~\cite{mueller2022instant} with the tiny-cuda-nn~\cite{tiny-cuda-nn} back-end as the NeRF model for our experiments.
-NeRFs are optimized for 12,000 steps, where the first 2500 steps are optimized with $\lambda_\text{dist}=0$ and the diffusion time parameter $\tau$ smoothly interpolates from 0.1 to 0.
+NeRFs are optimized for 12,000 steps, where the first 2500 steps are optimized with $\lambda_\text{dist}=0$ and the diffusion time parameter $\tau$ smoothly interpolates from 0.1 to 0, hence we set $\bar{\alpha}_\tau= \cos({0.5\pi(\tau+0.008)} / {1.008})$ and other variables are derived accordingly.
 By scheduling $\tau$ this way the diffusion model is conditioned to expect progressively less noisy inputs as the NeRF trains and generates increasingly more accurate colors and depths.
 After 3000 steps, $\lambda_\text{dist}$ linearly increases from 0 until it reaches its maximum value at 8000 steps, where the maximum value is $1\times10^{-4}$ for the DTU dataset and $1.5\times10^{-5}$ for the LLFF dataset.
 We empirically found that this schedule of $\tau$ and regularization weights produces best results.
 On a single Nvidia A100 GPU our NeRF model trains in approximately 30 minutes per scene.

-When backpropagating the gradients from the diffusion model we use different weights for the gradients of the rendered patch with respect to depth and respect to color -- as mentioned above, a full description of our normalization scheme for these gradients can be found in the supplementary material.
-For LLFF we use weights of $4\times10^{-7}$ for depth gradients, and $3\times10^{-6}$ for RGB gradients; for DTU we use weights of $4\times10^{-6}$ for depth and $3\times10^{-5}$ for RGB.
+Furthermore, 25\% of the time we use a training pose for patch rendering, and sample the RGB component of the RGBD patch directly from the training image.
+This is helpful in the early stages, when NeRF renderings are not yet accurate.